Blog post

 With more than 12,000 enrolled undergraduates and hundreds of academic and administrative professionals to support, Baylor operates under a centralized IT office that services its users on the main campus as well as satellite locations.

-In 2007, in line with its goals of identifying and implementing effective technologies, Baylor University’s Information Technology Services (ITS) implemented a workflow and document management application with Nutrient Workflow to centralize and streamline the data entry and approval of all departmental requests that impact the university’s budget, from hiring temporary personnel to requests for funding a new building or new department.
+In 2007, in line with its goals of identifying and implementing effective technologies, Baylor University’s Information Technology Services (ITS) implemented a workflow and document management application with Nutrient Workflow to centralize and streamline the data entry and approval of all departmental requests that impact the university’s budget — from hiring temporary personnel, to requests for funding a new building or new department.

-The Challenge
+The challenge

 The ITS department set out to find a technology solution that would:

-• Limit or completely replace manual and paper-based processes for personnel actions
+• Limit or completely replace manual and paper-based processes for personnel actions.

-• Centralize and streamline the review and approval process for requests that had a budget impact
+• Centralize and streamline the review and approval process for requests that had a budget impact.

-• Track and summarize requests that needed to route through multiple departments before approval
+• Track and summarize requests that needed to route through multiple departments before approval.

-The Evaluation
+The evaluation

 In July 2007, Baylor selected Nutrient Workflow as its workflow and approval process solution.

-Activation Summary
+Activation summary

-ITS has added a variety of new requests and processes over the years, so that now anyone on campus making a budget, hiring, reimbursement, or travel request does so through BearQuest.
+ITS has added a variety of new requests and processes over the years so that now anyone on campus making a budget, hiring, reimbursement, or travel request does so through BearQuest.

-The Nutrient Workflow Solution
+The Nutrient Workflow solution

 Upon selection of Nutrient Workflow, Baylor immediately began development in the new system.
-Its goal with the Nutrient Workflow solution was to build a process around a re-usable framework that would work for the first process and scale for additional processes down the road.
+Its goal with the Nutrient Workflow solution was to build a process around a reusable framework that would work for the first process and scale for additional processes down the road.

 While processes are being defined, Nutrient Workflow generates a visual workflow diagram that illustrates the steps, branches, loops, and milestones in a process.
 Using the workflow diagram was crucial for Baylor.
-In addition, Nutrient Workflow allowed ITS to copy, version, or modify a process with just one click so the IT team didn’t need to start from scratch for each new process it added.
+In addition, Nutrient Workflow allowed ITS to copy, version, or modify a process with just one click so the ITS team didn’t need to start from scratch for each new process it added.

-Baylor was able to simplify and in some cases reduce the need for human data entry, saving time and reducing the potential for mistakes.
+Baylor was able to simplify, and in some cases, reduce the need for human data entry, saving time and reducing the potential for mistakes.
 For example, Baylor integrated its proprietary .NET Employment Management System (EMS) with Nutrient Workflow so that personnel changes initiated through Nutrient Workflow used and validated against the EMS data.
 During the request process, Nutrient Workflow launches EMS and pulls data from ERP systems.
 Once the requester submits the necessary data into the proprietary system, it then advances to the next step in the Nutrient Workflow process flow.
 When the information has been updated in the proprietary human resources (HR) system, the data refreshes within Nutrient Workflow.

 The rollout of Nutrient Workflow also allowed Baylor to evaluate approvals and optimize its automation accordingly.
 Nutrient Workflow enables easy routing through multiple departments when a user requests a high-dollar item, while a request with little or no budget impact is accelerated and optimized with a collapsed approval flow requiring less data entry and fewer administrative departments involved in the review.

-Just three months after initial rollout, Baylor had met all of the initial goals.
+Just three months after the rollout, Baylor had met all of the initial goals.
 In the beginning, BearQuest was used for human resources functions such as hiring requests, creation of new positions, and separation/termination processes.
 In the last few years, use of Nutrient Workflow has been expanded to requests for academic departments such as creation of new courses or changes to existing courses in the catalog prior to registration periods.
 In another process, when Baylor students are planning a mission trip through one of the campus organizations, the request is made through Nutrient Workflow and routed to the coordinator of missions and the center for international education, and a risk assessment of the destination is made before the trip can be approved.

-The Benefits
+The benefits

-Not only do requests get entered and responded to in a timely manner, but everyone who considers making a change, from hiring a new resource to re-organizing their department, can see the full budget impact of their request before the request is completed and approved.
+Not only do requests get entered and responded to in a timely manner, but everyone who considers making a change — from hiring a new resource to reorganizing their department — can see the full budget impact of their request before the request is completed and approved.
 Additionally, when a user goes into the system, they can see their open items and a complete view of their request history.

 ROI